hexinnovation/MathConverter/README.md

 The real magic being done here is in the [`System.String.Format`](https://msdn.microsoft.com/en-us/library/b1csw23d(v=vs.110).aspx) method.
 If you unfamiliar with this method, you can see a lot of examples [here](http://msdn.microsoft.com/en-us/library/txafckwd).

 `format` is another example of an N-value function.
 The only difference is that this particular function does not return a numeric value, but rather returns a string.
 Other non-numeric N-value functions are: `and`, `or`, `nor`.
 These functions take and return boolean values.
 The zero-value function function `now()` returns [`System.DateTime.Now`](https://msdn.microsoft.com/en-us/library/system.datetime.now(v=vs.110).aspx).
 There are also one-value functions useful for case-conversion: `tolower` / `lcase`, and `toupper` / `ucase`.
 When passed `null`, these functions will return `null`.
 When passed an object, they will call `ToString()` on the object and then convert to lower/upper case.
+There are a few two-value string-related functions: `contains`, `startswith`, and `endswith`.
+The first variable must be a string.
+The second variable must be either a string or a value whose `ToString()` returns a string with a non-zero length.
+If the first value is not a string, these methods will return `null`.
+If the second value is `null`, or if its `ToString()` method returns a `null` or empty string, the methods will also return `null`.
+Otherwise, the methods will return true if the string contains the second argument's `ToString()` value.
+Alternatively, the `contains` function can also be passed an `IEnumerable` of objects, and will return `true` if the `IEnumerable` contains the second argument, or `false` if it does not.

 Let's look again at the `ConverterParameter` in the previous example: `ConverterParameter="format(&quot;Language {0}: {1}&quot;,x+1,y)"`.
 Because this is xaml, the `&quot;` characters are converted to `"` characters.
 Thus, at runtime, the `ConverterParameter` is `format("Language {0}: {1}",x+1,y)`.
 When `MathConverter` parses the `ConverterParameter`, it sees that "Language {0}: {1}" is a string.
 In order to include special characters in the string, you can simply backslash-escape them, just like you're used to.
 So `\r`, `\n`, `\"`, and `\t` (among others) are valid special characters that can be added to strings.
 At the moment, arbitrary unicode characters (such as `\u0000`) are not supported, but these can be added if there is sufficient demand.